 - Pain During Love-making

 Untreated Chlamydia can cause many different health conditions, one of which is reproductive issues.
-The best way to find out if you have Chlamydia is to get a Chlamydia screening to insure you do not have the disease.
+The best way to find out if you have Chlamydia is to get a Chlamydia screening to ensure you do not have the disease.

 RELATED ARTICLE: Can You Get Chlamydia From Kissing Someone?